-Anything is possible.
+Answer: Anything is possible.
 Our schedule can change every time the phone rings.
-However, if you are looking for an 8am or 4pm time slot on the eve of a New Moon, then you may have to be a little patient with us.
+However, if you are looking for an 8am or 4pm time slot on the eve of a New Moon, you may have to be a little patient with us.
 Our schedule tends to fill up from the book ends of the day inward, meaning we can usually accommodate a New Patient within a couple of weeks, mid morning or early afternoon, as we have specially reserved time blocks set aside.
 This allows us time to get paperwork completed, insurance benefits verified, if needed, and any records transferred to our office.
 Spots are also saved for emergencies of our current patients on record.

-Yes, our office can extract teeth and we use local anesthetic.
+Answer: Yes, our office can extract teeth and we use local anesthetic.
 If you require sedation, or the extractions are more complex (impacted below the gumline), then we may refer you to one of the specialist oral surgeon’s offices that we work with.
 Learn more about tooth extractions.

-Unfortunately, we are not like Popeye’s Wimpy character – if our patients do not pay their bills, then we cannot pay ours.
+Answer: Unfortunately, we are not like Popeye’s Wimpy character – if our patients do not pay their bills, then we cannot pay ours.
 It’s simple economics.

 We collect your co-payment at the time of service.
 We accept the majority of dental insurance plans, with deductibles and co-payments due the day of treatment.
 We do understand that dental treatment can feel overwhelming, and our goal is always to ensure that our patients get the dentistry that they need in order to be healthy and disease free, that they are able to afford.